Privacy Hub tracks the current protection status of source data columns based on:

-To download the Privacy Report, click Download Privacy Report.
+- From Privacy Hub, click Download Privacy Report.

-- You added new columns to the source database.
+- You add columns to the source database.
 The new scan identifies whether the new columns contain sensitive data.

-- The data in a column has changed significantly, and a column that Tonic originally marked as not sensitive might now contain sensitive data.
+- The data in a column changes significantly, and a column that Tonic originally marked as not sensitive might now contain sensitive data.

 To run a new sensitivity scan, click Run Sensitivity Scan.